HOW TO SPRAY PAINT CABINETS WITH AN AIRLESS PAINT SPRAYER

 To remove any large particles or dried sediment, pour your primer through a strainer into a bucket.
 Put on some latex gloves and squeeze out the excess primer.
 Discards the strainer and gloves.
 You will want to go through this same process with the topcoat material as well.

-Before you begin spraying, be sure you’ve read all safety and operational instructions that came with your airless sprayer and have proper personal safety gear, such as eye protection and a respirator.
+Before you begin spray painting kitchen cabinets, be sure you’ve read all safety and operational instructions that came with your airless sprayer and have proper personal safety gear, such as eye protection and a respirator.

 For this type of project, where the surface areas are small, we recommend a spray tip that delivers a smaller spray fan.
-When spraying water-based enamel and satin finish paint, it’s best to use a 311 spray tip as it will deliver a 15 cm (6-inch) spray fan that is perfect for cabinets and smaller doors.
+When spraying water-based enamel and satin finish paint, it’s best to use a 311 spray tip as it will deliver a 6-inch (15 cm) spray fan that is perfect for cabinets and smaller doors.

-Before spraying the cabinets, we recommend practising on a piece of cardboard.
+Before spraying the cabinets, we recommend practicing on a piece of cardboard.
 This will allow you to fine-tune your technique and adjust the sprayer for the best spray pattern.

-Start each pass by holding the spray tip about 30 cm from the surface.
+Start each pass by holding the spray tip about 12-inches (30 cm) from the surface.
 Aim at the middle of each previous pass so you’ll overlap it by 50%.
 With your other hand, hold the hose to keep it out of the way.
 The gun must be moving when the trigger is pulled and released.
 Start and stop the gun after each pass.
 Pull the gun trigger after starting each stroke.
 Release the trigger before the end of each stroke.

 To achieve the best spray pattern, always start at the lowest pressure and slowly increase the pressure until you achieve the desired results.
 A good spray pattern will always have even, soft edges.
 If you have visible lines or “tails” at the top and bottom of each pattern, try increasing the pressure in small increments until the edges of the pattern soften.